 Living with a disability is far more challenging than you imagine.
 Beyond the physical pain and mental trauma, you have to deal with immense financial stress.
 Thankfully, Social Security Disability Insurance (SSDI) comes to the rescue of Americans suffering from disabilities.
 But you cannot be too sure about getting a fair and full value because disability benefits are based on the degree of need of the claimant.
 Some cases are even denied leaving claimants in a fix.

 But you need not lose hope after a denial because countless initial applications are denied but make it through later.
-An initial rejection is often far from final, so you must do your best to get the help you deserve.
+An initial rejection is often far from final, mostly for those who appeal with the help of an esteemed disability lawyer, so you must do your best to get the help you deserve.
 You shouldn’t miss out on disability benefits as they can make life comfortable for you and easy for your family.
 Here are some expert-recommended tips on dealing with denied disability benefits.

 Be mentally prepared for an appeal

 Mental readiness for filing an appeal is perhaps the most crucial aspect of handling a denial.
 Many people tend to give up hope altogether on the first denial, but being aware of your rights always helps.
 The Social Security Administration (SSA) gives the claimants several options to appeal.
 You must explore them and find the best way that works for you.
 It is vital to get proof that you appealed on time.
 Even if SSA loses your paperwork, you will not have to initiate the claim from scratch again.
 Use your evidence to get the records straight and save your time for the process.

 Get legal assistance